emilyaikens/Get-Flashed/README.md

 ## Icebox

+* Create admin user account so that decks and cards from all users can be managed
+* Allow users to choose the color of the cards in their deck
+* Make public decks visible to everyone, not just registered users

 ## Credits

-Graphics by yours truly, Emily Aikens.
+* All graphic design by yours truly, Emily Aikens.
+* Geeks for Geeks article by tejaswaniagrawal23 ["Design a Flip Card Effect using ReactJS"](https://www.geeksforgeeks.org/design-a-flip-card-effect-using-reactjs/) inspired my card-flipping code.
-Thank you to all of my incredible instructors and classmates at General Assembly for your encouragement, support and instruction.
+* Thank you to all of my incredible instructors and classmates at General Assembly for your encouragement, support and instruction.